-Steam Family Sharing allows you to give access to several accounts to a single gaming library.
-The connected users get to enjoy each other’s games and earn their own scores.
-Of course, all achievements and game progress get saved on users’ own Steam Cloud.
+Steam Family Sharing allows you to give access to several accounts in a single gaming library.
+The connected users enjoy each other’s games and earn their scores.
+Of course, all achievements and game progress are saved on users’ Steam Cloud.

-Enabling Family Sharing isn’t complicated and the platform’s UI is friendly and easy to navigate.
-Therefore, you shouldn’t have any problems to set it all up in a matter of minutes.
+Enabling Family Sharing isn’t complicated, and the platform’s UI is friendly and easy to navigate.
+Therefore, you shouldn’t have any problems setting it all up in a matter of minutes.
 So, let’s jump right in.

 Before You Start

-Prior to setting up Family Sharing, you need to enable Steam Guard for security.
-To do this, log into your steam account, and open the Settings menu.
-Then, select the Account option and click “Manage my account with Steam Guard security”.
+Before setting up Family Sharing, you must enable Steam Guard for security.
+To do this, log into your Steam account, and open the Settings menu.
+Then, select the Account option and click “Manage my account with Steam Guard security.”
 Once done, click OK at the bottom of the menu.

 Important Note:

-There is a “Don’t save account credentials on this computer” option at the bottom of the Account menu.
-It should be unchecked by default and it’s best to keep it that way.
+A “Don’t save account credentials on this computer” option is at the bottom of the Account menu.
+It should be unchecked by default, and it’s best to keep it that way.

 When the option is checked, you won’t be able to access the games in Offline Mode.
-But this doesn’t apply for the shared games.
+But this doesn’t apply to the shared games.

 Setting Up Family Sharing

-Steam allows you to enable Family Sharing on up to ten computers and multiple profiles.
-The key thing is that you don’t actually share the games globally.
-That is, you can’t just log into any computer and gain access to family sharing.
+Steam enables Family Sharing on up to ten computers and multiple profiles.
+The key thing is that you don’t share the games globally.
+You can’t just log into any computer and gain access to family sharing.

 And the users that log into the family sharing won’t have access to your full profile, only the shared account and games.
 Here are the steps to enable this feature.